 You Have To Know Your Audience

-Before you put your strategy in your practice, you need to define two things: your marketing goals and your target audience.
+Before you put your strategy into your practice, you need to define two things: your marketing goals and your target audience.

 We’ve already discussed how to get clarity on the former, but the latter is the second piece of your strategy that will help your business become more engaged, grow its follower base, and ultimately increase sales.

-You might think that you already know your target audience: moms, pet owners, small businesses owners, or any other category that may apply to your brand.
+You might think that you already know your target audience: moms, pet owners, small business owners, or any other category that may apply to your brand.

 However, you might not know what they’re searching for on Pinterest.
 This can be different from what they’re looking for on Instagram.